IntersectMBO/plutus/plutus-tutorial/doctest/Tutorial/01-plutus-tx.md

 on the blockchain).

 The most important thing to get comfortable with here is the pattern we saw in the first
 example: a TH quote, wrapped in a call to `compile`, wrapped in a `$$` splice.
-This is how we write all of our Plutus Tx blocks.
+This is how we write all of our Plutus Tx programs.

 Here's a slightly more complex program, namely the identity function on integers.